Prince989/book-inventory/README.md

 first install Amplify CLI then host your initialized web app project in Amplify console and host it using git repository then use ``` amplify pull ``` with paramaters that Amplify gives you

-then use ``` amplify add api ``` to make you an API, choose a name for it and also it wants you a name for your Lambda function set the name and if it wanted to add a storage say yes to add your dynamoDB to the project
+then use ``` amplify add api ``` to make you an API; choose a name for it and also it wants you a name for your Lambda function

+Set the name and if it wanted to add a storage say yes to add your dynamoDB to the project

 after all of implementation use ``` amplify push ``` to push your latest edition to the Amplify server and deploy it there